On behalf of The Law Office of Gustavo E. Frances, P.A.

 Instead, try to do the following to cope with a divorce…

-Let our experienced Fort Lauderdale divorce attorney formulate a professional legal strategy to file for divorce, represent you in your best interest during divorce proceedings, and help you obtain custody rights for children.
+Let our experienced Fort Lauderdale divorce lawyer formulate a professional legal strategy to file for divorce, represent you in your best interest during divorce proceedings, and help you obtain custody rights for children.